USS Corry (DD-334): 1923

 In March, after surveying the California Coast, USS Corry was ordered to survey the waterway approaches to the Panama Canal from both the Pacific and Atlantic oceans.
 When this was completed, she joined fleet exercises off Panama and out of San Diego.
 In June, she was selected to be part of the 36th Destroyer Division – serving as an escort for President Warren G. Harding on USS Henderson.
 This voyage from Alaska to Canadian waters consisted of stops in Metlakatla, Ketchikan, Juneau, Skagway, Seward, Valdez, Cordova, Sitka, and Vancouver, British Columbia.

 Fate

 United States Navy Secretary Charles Francis Adams raised the issue to Congress that 60 Flush-Deckers were wearing out.
 The Navy could not justify the spending in the fiscal budget to refit all the ships.
 The "1930 Rehabilitation Program" was implemented, resulting in the decommissioning of 46 ships.
 The fleet was then sold and scrapped separately to generate revenue post the 1929 stock market crash.
 USS Corry was among that group, sold for scrap in 1930.
 After disarmament and deactivation, the ship was hauled to the Mare Island Naval Shipyard, but scrapping was halted after removing most of the superstructure and forward hull.
-The remains of the ship were then towed to and abandoned as a break wall in the Napa River (near the mouth of American Canyon Creek just north of Slaughterhouse Point) where she remains as of 2023.
+The remains of the ship were then towed to be abandoned as a break wall in the Napa River (near the mouth of American Canyon Creek just north of Slaughterhouse Point) where she remains as of 2023.